cyberboy666/recurBOY/workshop_prep.md

 na | [power-adapter] |  4 |  `test ordered`
 na | (optional) [raspi camera clone] | 7 | `test arrvied`

+### 5 way push button

+it might also be worth considering a [5-way push button] like this - saves on space , may make navigation more intuitave - prob will need a few more pins but that is ok

 [raspberry pi zero]: https://www.berrybase.de/raspberry-pi-zero-v1.3
 [smaller screen (1.8"?)]: https://www.aliexpress.com/item/32996979276.html